Tyverion/Addons/README.md

 muffins  - Tracks gained muffins for a sortie run.

+Segs     - Tracks gained segments for a ody run.

 Debuffed - Added several debuff tracking.
           Debuffed will track multiple targets and identify them as "Vampire Leech A" "Vampire Leech B" etc. Up to 15.
           By default I have the setting "trusted" enabled.